sajidaelnazir-eng/Power-BI-Supply-Chain-Dashboard/README.md

 ## Executive Summary

-This Power BI project delivers a comprehensive view of sales, customer behavior, and shipping performance for a global supply chain business, based on a cleaned dataset of 181K rows spanning from 2015 to 2018.
+This project analyzes sales, customer behavior, and shipping performance using a cleaned dataset of 181K transactions from 2015 to 2018.
+The goal is to assess profitability, customer value, and delivery efficiency across the supply chain.

-Across three interactive dashboards—Sales Performance, Customer Insights, and Shipping & Delivery—the analysis reveals critical trends, performance KPIs, and optimization opportunities.

-🛍️ Sales Performance Highlights

-Total Revenue: $33.05M

-Total Orders: 66K

-Total Profit: $3.97M

-Overall Profit Margin: 12%

- Key insights include:

-Revenue and Profit Trends show strong seasonality and a decline in late 2017–2018, possibly due to product lifecycle or market saturation.

-Top Performing Categories like Fishing, Cleats, and Camping contributed the most to profit.

-Product-Level Performance identified high-selling products with low profit (e.g., Nike Football Cleats) and vice versa, guiding SKU-level pricing strategy.

-Last Available Month Revenue dynamically updates based on selection, with comparative metrics to previous months.

-👥 Customer Behavior & Segmentation

-Total Unique Customers: 21K

-Avg Orders per Customer: 3.18

-Avg Revenue per Customer: $1.6K

- Behavioral insights:

-The Corporate Segment generates the highest revenue share (51.93%) and order volume.

-Mary Smith alone accounts for 13% of total revenue, highlighting significant customer concentration risk.

-Geographic Analysis across states and countries shows the United States as the primary market, with key states contributing disproportionately to sales.

-🚚 Shipping & Delivery Performance

-Delivery metrics revealed potential operational inefficiencies:

-On-Time Delivery %: 18%

-Late Delivery %: 55%

-Avg Scheduled Days: 2.93 | Actual Shipping Days: 3.5

- Key findings:
+Sales analysis shows total revenue of $33.05M with an overall profit margin of 12%.
+While several product categories generate high sales volume, some high-selling products contribute disproportionately low profit, indicating margin inefficiencies at the SKU level.

+Customer analysis identifies 21K unique customers, with the Corporate segment generating the largest share of revenue.
+However, a single customer contributes 13% of total revenue, highlighting a potential concentration risk that could impact revenue stability.

-Standard Class is the most frequently used shipping mode, but shows high late delivery rates, impacting overall SLA adherence.
+Delivery performance reveals operational challenges, with only 18% of orders delivered on time and 55% delivered late.
+Standard Class shipping, despite being the most used mode, shows high delay rates, suggesting misalignment between shipping strategy and service performance.

-Same Day Delivery has the best on-time performance but is underutilized.

-Regional Analysis shows Western Europe and the US West having the highest volume of late deliveries.
+Overall, the analysis highlights clear opportunities to improve profit margins, reduce customer dependency risk, and optimize shipping operations to enhance service levels and customer satisfaction.
 -------------------------------------------------------------------------------------------------------------------------------------

 ## Insights Deep Dive